 Record levels of production & demand against a background of depleting fields

 In a world making progress along a lower carbon emission path, oil and gas remain the leading energy sources.
 They are plentiful, accessible, cost-effective and – especially in the case of natural gas – cleaner-burning.
-That is why oil and gas provide about half of the world’s energy today and will continue to do so, according to the International Energy Agency’s most likely scenario for the decades ahead.
-Currently we see natural gas demand increasing in most places in the world.
+That is why oil and gas provide about half of the world’s energy today and will continue to do so for the decades ahead, according to the International Energy Agency (IEA).* Currently we see natural gas demand increasing in most places in the world.
 Demand for oil is increasing as well.
 In 2018, global oil supply surpassed the 100 million-barrels-per-day mark for the first time ever.

 Our industry needs to invest to keep up with this rising demand, but there is also another challenge: field depletion.
 Historically, oil and gas fields outside OPEC have depleted by about 6% per year.
 Average OPEC field depletion is generally lower at 2% annually.
 See page 34 for a more in-depth view of depletion by Wood Mackenzie’s Pat Gibson.

 Investments in enhanced recovery in depleting fields and the discovery and development of new fields can keep such production losses at bay.

 Those are facts to bear in mind when reading this update of a report IOGP first produced in March, 2018.
 This second edition is based on more recent data drawn from the latest BP Statistical Review of World Energy of June, 2018, covering the previous year.

 * Even in the IEA’s Sustainable Development Scenario, oil and gas will meet 48% of the world’s energy demand in 2040.